yww325/jsonlint.com/README.md

 Source code for [jsonlint.com](http://jsonlint.com)

-I made some change for building and running it in Windows
+I made some change for building and running it in Windows(serving using http-server)

 ### Steps
 1. npm install
 2. npm run build